ashotmatevosyan/ashotmatevosyan.github.io/content/_index.en.md

 ---

 Greetings!
 I'm Ashot, a driven young scientist from Yerevan, Armenia, currently pursuing my PhD in nonequilibrium statistical mechanics, focusing on its applications in biology.
+My academic journey began with studying Natural Sciences and Mathematics at the University of Cambridge, Trinity College, where I developed a strong foundation in these disciplines.

 Beyond research, I find joy in exploring the natural world through hiking, swimming, and capturing moments of beauty along my journey.
 You can catch glimpses of these picturesque locales in my [photogallery](gallery).